VMLYR/Drupal-KIT/readme.md

 The project uses [Docksal](https://docksal.io/) for local-environment development and project-building.
 The following is a list of Docksal commands that come included in the project:
- - `init-project` – Typically used when building or rebuilding the project and its dependencies.
+ - `init` – Typically used when building or rebuilding the project and its dependencies.
 The command will start docksal, download dependencies, make sure that the project's relevant sites' directories and databases exits, build front-end artifacts, and import databases from another environment.
 The command takes an optional parameter `builder`, which is explained in detail below under the "Docksal + CI and build processes" section.
- - `init-deps` – Used when project-based command and tool dependencies need to be redownloaded and installed.
+ - `init-deps` – Used when project dependencies need to be redownloaded and installed.
 Currently consists of Composer and NPM.
+ - `init-services` – Used when project-based command and tool dependencies need to be redownloaded and installed.
+Currently consists of validating that nvm, npm, and node are available in the container.
+ - `k` – A simple wrapper command to make it easier to run kit commands.
+ For example, `fin k gulp` instead of `fin kit/gulp`.
+ - `pre-deploy` – This is used in situations where there needs to be pre-deployment cleanup / modifications.
+Currently used to remove files from build artifact that don't need to be on an external environment.

 Additional commands are included via the `vmlyr-drupal/kit-docksal-commands` package and installed under a "kit" sub directory in the docksal commands